Chunyu-Lin-bjtu/autoware-wiki/Support-guidelines.md

 When making a feature request, it helps to know as much about what you want.
 A feature request along the lines of "I want it to turn left more" will likely be ignored, but a feature request that begins "Handle multi-lane roundabouts in countries that drive on the left..." and provides detailed use cases is likely to attract attention.

+When giving your feature request a title, do *not* include something in the title that indicates it is a feature request, such as starting the title with `[Feature]` or `Feature request:`.
+Instead, use [the `Enhancement` issue label](https://github.com/CPFL/Autoware/wiki/Contributing-to-Autoware.AI#issue-labels) to indicate that it is a bug report.

 # General ROS-related support